-During the year ended 31 December 2021, the Nomination Committee held one meeting to review the independence of the independent non-executive Directors, to consider the qualifications of the retiring directors standing for election at the 2021 annual general meeting, to review the structure, size and composition of the Board and to review the Policy.
+During the year ended 31 December 2022, the Nomination Committee held one meeting to review the independence of the independent non-executive Directors, to consider the qualifications of the retiring directors standing for election at the 2022 annual general meeting, to review the structure, size and composition of the Board and to review the Policy.
 In identifying and selecting suitable candidates for directorships, the Nomination Committee would consider the candidate's character, qualifications, experience, independence and other relevant criteria necessary to complement the corporate strategy and achieve Board diversity, where appropriate, before making recommendation to the Board.
-Having reviewed the composition of the Board, details of which are set out under the section headed "Board of Directors" on page 14 of this report, the Nomination Committee considered that there is an appropriate balance of Board diversity.